Alexander-ha/FloraWand/README.md

 Consists of aiogram3 python bot, sqlite3 async implementation, main purpose is the personalization of user's experience.

+Uses http protocols to communicate between ESP12F (8266) and server.
+Might be deployed in your own architecture.
+Docker support is also applicable.

 Current purposes:
 1. Database for 5 flowers of diefenbachia aglaonema (reference values)
 2. Branched question on ifs